| |

 8 Queen’s Yard, E9 5EN

-Fancy a nightclub this evening?
+Fancy a nightclub in Hackney Wick?
 A live music venue?
 A food court?
 An artistic space with cultural diverse events?
-Well The Colour Factory is all of the above in one place.
+The Colour Factory is all of the above.

-The revived warehouse with shipping containers became a powerful symbol of urban regeneration in the East End, where local talent could show their best work in a chilled and supportive environment.
+The revived warehouse made of old shipping containers became a powerful symbol of urban regeneration in the East End, where local talent could show their best work in an inspiring venue.

 9. Zero Waste Shopping Hackney Wick

-Besides being highly artistic, Hackney Wick is also an ultra eco-friendly conscious community, and this becomes clear when it comes to shopping.
+Besides being highly artistic, Hackney Wick is also ultra eco-friendly, which is easy to see when it comes to shopping.

 Many stores here encourage the conscious reduction of waste, particularly when it comes to single-use plastic.